-So, how can you know what brand names are worth the higher price tags and which ones just aren’t?
-Follow these tips so that the next time you go shopping, you’ll known when to go for quality and when to focus on your bottom line.
+So, how can you know which brand names are worth the higher price tags and which ones aren’t?
+Follow these tips so that the next time you go shopping, you’ll know when to go for quality and when to focus on your bottom line.

 2. Spices and Seasonings